srenault/hack-plain-starter/README.md

 To set up the OAuth configuration and interactive signin, go to the _Applications_ panel in your repository's settings, and create a new OAuth application.
 You simply have to fill in an application name and potentially the callback URL (`localhost` URLs are always authorized, so at development time you can omit to fill in the Callback URL field).
 After submitting, copy/paste the `clientId` & `clientSecret` tokens into the proper place in your configuration.

-You may have to restart your Apache server.

 #### Get started with prismic.io

 You can find out [how to get started with prismic.io](https://developers.prismic.io/documentation/UjBaQsuvzdIHvE4D/getting-started) on our [prismic.io developer's portal](https://developers.prismic.io/).